 How long will you participate in the study?
 You will be in the study for approximately 12 months.
 You will be enrolled in the study while you are at the hospital.
 There will also be two follow-up visits.
 The first will take place between 3- and 9 months after your enrollment, and the second will take place approximately 12 months after your enrollment.
 These follow-up visits can be either virtual or in-person.

-During the follow-up period, a representative of the American Heart Association (AHA) or their designee, may contact you via telephone to ask additional questions.
-This interview should take about 30 minutes and might include information about your vital signs (such as your height and weight) and medical encounters (such as routine care, hospitalizations, and ER visits) that you may have had since the last interview or follow-up visit.
+The follow-up visits should take about 30 minutes and might include information about your vital signs (such as your height and weight) and medical encounters (such as routine care, hospitalizations, and ER visits) that you may have had since the last interview or follow-up visit.

 We will ask you to fill out some short surveys.
 These will ask about any major things that have happened with your health, how you are getting along in daily life, and what medicines you are taking.
 You will fill them out during your enrollment visit and during your 12-month follow-up visit.
 The surveys should only take about 15 minutes.